tielyrr/3402_Kaggle/README.md

 **Conclusions**
-SVM is a viable option for forest fire prediction, but more work needs to be done in order to improve it without overfitting.
+SVM is a viable option for forest fire prediction, but more work needs to be done in order to improve accuracy without overfitting.

 Future Work:

 Trying a simple deep learning model may do the trick.